 Our analysis uses multivariate regression modelling, so we can measure the impact of each of the students’ characteristics considered once all others have been held constant.
 For example, we can compare the results of 2 different ethnic groups, without differences in their overall prior attainment or socio-economic make-up affecting the findings.

 For most of the variables, the largest group is used as a comparator, and all other groups are compared to that.
 For example, for ethnicity, we use white British as the comparator as it is the largest group.
-We compare students in other ethnic groups with white British students of the same gender, special educational needs status, free school meal eligibility, Income Deprivation Affecting Children Index score and prior attainment.
-We estimate the results of the ‘average’ student, that is, a student who falls into the comparator group for every variable, and can then examine the impacts of each of the other groups separately.
+We compare students in other ethnic groups with white British students of the same sex, special educational needs status, free school meal eligibility, Income Deprivation Affecting Children Index score and prior attainment.

 For further detail on the methodology used, please see the background and methodology tab.